Detection is Difficult

 Tapeworm eggs are also the reason why diagnosing the infection is difficult.
 They congregate in small numbers instead of as individual eggs.
 These eggs don’t really float well when in a testing medium, which makes them easily unnoticed during a fecal egg count analysis.
 To be able to visualize tapeworm eggs, there is a need to perform more sophisticated examinations.
 Most of the veterinary labs are not well-equipped to perform such tests, so as a result, diagnosing the infection is missed.
 However, there are instances where a parasite specimen can be detected in the feces of an infected horse once a they have been administered with a deworming agent that works best against tapeworms.

-Tapeworms in horses reside in clusters around the ileocecal valve found in the intestinal tract, just by the junction of the large and small intestines.
-This particular small region is where changes in the intestinal tract is done by tapeworms.
-Until recently, not many studies have been performed to analyze the damage brought about by tapeworms.
+Tapeworms in horses reside in clusters around the ileocecal valve .
+This is found in the intestinal tract, just by the junction of the large and small intestines.
+In this particular small region tapeworms make changes to the intestinal tract.

-Consult your veterinarian on the possibility of tapeworm infection in your horse so that the best treatment regimen for controlling these parasites in horses can be given.
-It is better to prevent the infection from getting worse, than end up paying hefty veterinary bills when it is already too late!
+Consult your veterinarian on the possibility of tapeworm infection in your horse.
+So that the best treatment regimen for controlling these parasites in horses can be given.